sambenne/CSS-API/README.md

 #Demo

-When I get a chance I will upload this to my server so you can see how it is working and progressing.
+I have uploaded a Demo to my site [http://sam-benne.co.uk/playground/css-api/](CSS-API).
+I will be adding the Twitter Bootstrap so it looks nice